ecency/ecency-vision/README.md

 - Make sure to branch off your changes from `development` branch.
 - Make sure to run `yarn test` and add tests to your changes.
+- Make sure new text, strings are added into `en-US.json` file only.
 - Code on!

 ## Docker